sonic-net/DASH/Documentation/README.md

 # DASH Documentation

-Documentation comprises system descritions, High-level design (HLD) documetns and detgailed compliance reqauirements.
+Documentation comprises system descritions, High-level design (HLD) documents and detailed compliance requirements.

 See also DASH [FAQ](https://github.com/Azure/DASH/wiki/FAQ) and [Glossary](https://github.com/Azure/DASH/wiki/Glossary).

 ## Organization of Documents
-Documentation consists of separate, but realted *System Descriptions* (HLDs, architecture, theory of operations, etc.) and *Compliance Requirements* (hard specifications, typically numerical  but also behavioral).
+Documentation consists of separate, but related *System Descriptions* (HLDs, architecture, theory of operations, etc.) and *Compliance Requirements* (hard specifications, typically numerical  but also behavioral).
 These two types of documents are deliberately kept separated, see [Relationships and Flow of Documents](#relationships-and-flow-of-documents).

-Documentation is organiaed into folders as follows:
+Documentation is organized into folders as follows:

 >**Chris' Commentary about current organization**:
 Currently, we have everything lumped into one folder and the high-level design and performance requirements are somewhat intermingled.
 There is no roadmap to future growth, no common format and no clear way how to create traceable, rigorous test cases from these documents in a maintainable fashion.
 Hence my proposals below.
+I recommend we take existing docs and split them into HLD & Compliance portions as time allows.

 ### Chris' Proposal 1 - Group HLDs & compliance requirements by category/feature/service (my first choice)
 In this format, each feature or aspect has all the high-level specs  and the compliance requirements in the same folder, making it easier to access related information about one topic.
-As the complexity grows, this helps keep things organised according to "functional topic."
+As the complexity grows, this helps keep things organized according to "functional topic."
+Also, as additional documents about a specific topic are added, it'll be easier to find realted material.
 ```
 General
     General High-level Descriptions